 |Leica TL2||Fujifilm X-T3|

 There’s still no denying that the Leica TL2 is an extremely well-made and beautiful camera solution.
 The huge rear touchscreen is a great interface for not just previewing images, but also for general camera workings.
 With the two external controls, it doesn’t take long to develop a seamless way of working, even though a few extra dials and buttons would have helped out.

 Images are excellent in RAW format, with plenty of dynamic range at low ISO levels, while JPEGs can display muted colors at times.
 This generally means that the Leica TL2 would be a highly recommended compact camera with interchangeable lenses if it wasn’t for the overall cost.

-A high price is a given with Leica gear, but the TL2 doesn’t have the above and beyond features that warrants the price.
-This is clearly a beautiful and well-made camera, but without an electronic viewfinder, stabilization or more external controls, this is an offering that is more aimed at the hardened Leica enthusiasts than anyone else.
+A high price is a given with Leica gear, but the TL2 doesn’t have the above and beyond features to warrant the price.
+This is clearly a beautiful and well-made camera, but without an electronic viewfinder, stabilization, or more external controls, this is an offering that is more aimed at the hardened Leica enthusiasts than anyone else.